Prep Wood for Woodburning Art More Easily:

 ⇣ Enjoying your FREE pyrography tips & techinques? ⇣

-I am delighted to help you out!
+I am delighted you find them helpful!

-1. Watch my YouTube videos (that's totally FREE for you)
+1. Watch my YouTube videos (that's totally FREE).

-2. Buy your woodburning products through my affiliate links which throw me a dime or two at no extra cost to you (read about affiliate links here).
+2. Buy your woodburning products through my affiliate links which throw me a dime or two at zero extra cost to you (read about affiliate links here).

 3. Take the pyrography courses that I've poured my heart and soul into helping you burn like a boss!